How A Real Estate Mogul Juggles Work & Her 3 Sons

 1:30 p.m.
 Eat lunch at my desk while reviewing emails and signing checks.
 I bring my lunch to work.
 Healthy body, healthy mind.

 2 p.m.
-Finalise proposal for a potential Goldman Global Arts client, selecting artists, working through a budget, and coming up with innovative and creative solutions.
+Finalize proposal for a potential Goldman Global Arts client, selecting artists, working through a budget, and coming up with innovative and creative solutions.

 3 p.m.
 Review health insurance renewal options for Goldman Properties.